Siddr04/Split-Expense-App/README.md

-# Split-Check
+# Split-Expense

-Split-Check is a desktop web application that allows users to split expenses among a group of people.
+Split-Expense is a desktop web application that allows users to split expenses among a group of people.
 It simplifies the process of tracking and managing expenses within a group, making it easier for individuals to keep a record of their expenses.

 ## Key Features